Non-Normal Route to Chaos: Four classes of non-normal routes to chaos

-Expression (\ref{heynbwg}) illustrates how non-normality can significantly increase the maximum singular value above the spectral radius: for a fixed $\rho(\A)=\alpha+\beta$, $\sigma_{\max}(\A)$ grows with $K$.
-For the special map (\ref{gjnhtb}), the non-normality threshold for the onset of chaos is given by the condition $\sigma_{\max}(\A)=1$, which yields $K_c = \frac{1}{2\beta} \sqrt{(1-\lambda_+^2)(1-\lambda_-^2)} \approx \left[{2 \alpha \over \beta} \ln(1/\rho(\A))\right]^{1 \over 2}$.
-The smaller the spectral radius $\rho(\A)$, that is, the more strongly contracting the map, the greater the degree of non-normality required to produce chaos, so that transient non-normal amplification events can compensate for the overall contraction.
-Thus, even for spectrally contracting maps, a transition from net contraction to global amplification can occur purely through increasing eigenvector non-orthogonality.
-This identifies non-normality as an independent control parameter, effectively decoupled from eigenvalue instability.
+Expression~(\ref{heynbwg}) shows that non-normality, \(K\neq 0\), can increase the largest singular value far above what is suggested by the spectral radius alone.
+For the map~(\ref{gjnhtb}), the threshold for the onset of chaos is determined by the condition \(\sigma_{\max}(\A)=1\).
+This gives \(K_c=K_\sigma\), with \(K_\sigma\) defined in Eq.~(\ref{eq:Ksigma_formula}).
+Combining Eq.~(\ref{heynbwg}) with the approximation $K_\sigma \simeq \left[ {2\alpha \over \beta}\ln (1/ \rho(\A)) \right]^{1/2}, $ shows that stronger spectral contraction requires stronger non-normality for chaos to occur.
+In other words, the smaller the spectral radius \(\rho(\A)\), the larger the eigenvector non-orthogonality needed for transient amplification events to compensate the net contraction.
+Thus, even when all eigenvalues are strictly contracting, increasing non-normality alone can drive a transition from asymptotic contraction to sustained amplification.
+This identifies non-normality as an independent control parameter, distinct from eigenvalue instability.

+We realize this mechanism in four deterministic classes of non-normal routes to chaos that are presented below: partition-reinjected, phase-prescribed, feedback-driven, and affine-reinjected.
+In each class, the instantaneous Jacobian remains pointwise spectrally stable, while the maximal Lyapunov exponent becomes positive as the non-normality index is increased at fixed eigenvalues.